Me20b077/Detection-of-Cars-Vehicles-and-People-in-a-Traffic/README.md

 4. Upload any image of a meeting room that contains group of people.
 5. Click on Detect button
 6. View Results
-7. After running this file, an image with detected people and their ages will be created in your environment.
+7. After running this file, an image with detected cars and their colors will be created in your environment.
 Just see that image for verification.

 ## This Model has certain constraints